 Sending your evidence

+If we've asked you to provide copy documents you can upload these below.
 You must provide your evidence within one calendar month from the date you applied for support.

 Once we receive your information, we’ll work out how much you’re entitled to and contact you to let you know.
 This usually takes up to ten working days.